PaddlePaddle/book/08.machine_translation/README.md

 ### Define DataSet

 We initialize ids and scores and create tensors for input.
-This test we are using first record data from `wmt14.test` for inference.
+In this test we are using first record data from `wmt14.test` for inference.
 At the end we get src dict and target dict for printing out results later.

 ```python
 init_ids_data = np.array([1 for _ in range(batch_size)], dtype='int64')